-The right of Peter M. Ginter, Linda E. Swayne, and W. Jack Duncan to be identified as the Authors of the Editorial Material has been asserted in accordance with the UK Copyright, Designs and Patents Act 1988.
+The right of Linda E. Swayne, W. Jack Duncan, and Peter M. Ginter to be identified as the Authors of this Work has been asserted in accordance with the UK Copyright, Designs, and Patents Act 1988.

 All rights reserved.
-Instructors using Strategic Management of Health Care Organizations, Fourth Edition by Peter M. Ginter, Linda E. Swayne, and W. Jack Duncan may reproduce material for classroom use.
-Otherwise, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, or recording, except as permitted by the UK Copyright, Designs and Patents Act 1988, without the prior permission of the publisher and case authors.
+Instructors using Strategic Management of Health Care Organizations, Fifth Edition by Linda E. Swayne, W. Jack Duncan, and Peter M. Ginter may reproduce material for classroom use.
+Otherwise, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, or recording, except as permitted by the UK Copyright, Designs, and Patents Act 1988, without the prior permission of the publisher.